Wonder Girl: Donna Troy

 While the characters of Wonder Girl and Wonder Woman were diverging, Haney was developing a new group of junior superheroes, whose first informal appearance featured a team-up of Robin (Dick Grayson), Kid Flash (Wally West), and Aqualad (Garth).
 During their next appearance in The Brave and the Bold #60 (July 1965), they were dubbed the Teen Titans and joined by Wonder Girl, pictured in the same frame as Wonder Woman and calling Hippolyta "mother".

 Wonder Girl and the other Teen Titans were then featured in Showcase #59 (December 1965) before being spun off into their own series with Teen Titans #1 (February 1966).
 With the character called only Wonder Girl, or "Wonder Chick" by her teammates, her status as either the younger Wonder Woman displaced in the timeline or another character altogether is not explained until Teen Titans #22 (August 1969).
-In a story by Marv Wolfman and Gil Kane it is established that Wonder Girl is a non-Amazon orphan, rescued by Wonder Woman from an apartment building fire.
+In a story by Marv Wolfman and Gil Kane, it is established that Wonder Girl is a non-Amazon orphan, rescued by Wonder Woman from an apartment building fire.
 Unable to find any parents or family, Wonder Woman brings the child to Paradise Island, where she is eventually given Amazon powers by the Purple Ray.
 The story ends with Wonder Girl wearing a new costume and hairstyle, adopting the secret identity Donna Troy.

 Multiple origins

-As special event comics like the Crisis on Infinite Earths and Infinite Crisis miniseries have rewritten character histories, the origin of Donna Troy has been revised several times.
+As special event comics like Crisis on Infinite Earths and Infinite Crisis have rewritten character histories, the origin of Donna Troy has been revised several times.
 In brief, those origins are as follows: